Z23599848/SoftwareEngineering/CODE_OF_CONDUCT.md

   * Evaluate completed work and request changes if required.

 **4. Daily Stand-ups:**
-The Scrum Master will conduct Weekly meeting at library.
+The Scrum Master can conduct Weekly meeting at library.
 These updates will focus on completed work, current challenges, and any assistance required, while remaining flexible to students’ schedules.

 ### Managing Non-Compliance